paulpwo/front-vue-exercise/README.md

 - Plain HTML

 ## How to use
-You should start by making a public fork of this repository, where you can make your changes, and share it with the Interacpedia team.
+You should start by making a public `fork` of this repository, where you can make your changes, and share it with the Interacpedia team.
+You should report which tasks you have developed, from the list of tasks at the end of this instructions.

+> If you find any errors or suggestions for this template exercise, please help us make it better. :)

 This is created a single HTML file that can be used directly in any browser or server deployment configuration.